Hakuraku District

 "Do we make a run for it?"

 Thackeray listened to his heart beat.
 He watched the lantern swing back and forth.
-He could hear people stirring in the apartment above them.
+He could hear people moving around in the apartment above them.

-"Time to leave!"
 They ran for the door.
 Lights were coming on all over the building.
-People were spilling out onto the walkways.
+People spilled out of the apartments and onto the walkways.

 The missionaries stopped in the doorway.